 Why Optimization Is So Important

-The pre-production steps you take prior to a remote video shoot are critical to the success of a remote video production; how well you prepare your participants and optimize your devices ahead of time will directly impact the flow of the entire shoot.
+The pre-production steps you take prior to a remote Capture Session are critical to the success of your remote video production; how well you prepare your participants and optimize your devices ahead of time will directly impact the flow of the entire shoot.

 Computers and mobile devices have a finite amount of processing resources and power that are used to run all of the applications and background processes.
 You want to make as many of those limited resources available during a Session so that your machine runs efficiently and effectively.

-Underpowered computers or computers that have not been properly optimized will struggle to keep up with the necessary processing required to conduct a shoot.
-Directors, Collaborators, and Subjects who do not optimize their computers can have a degraded experience during a Session (See details below).
+Underpowered computers or computers that have not been properly optimized will struggle to keep up with the necessary processing required to conduct a Capture Session.
+Directors, Collaborators, and Subjects who do not optimize their computers can have a degraded experience during a Capture Session (See details below).

 Reduced processing power on the device (due to too many open apps, browser tabs, background processes, etc.) can overtax the device’s resources resulting in: